Heat Pump vs. Air Conditioner: Which One is Right for Cooling Your Home

 Does climate matter for heat pumps?

-HVAC technician who has experience in your region before getting your heart set on a heat pump.
+Heat pumps are much more effective in warm climates with less severe winters, save for some integrated systems that use heat pumps as an auxiliary, such as with a geothermal system.
+You should speak with a ACE certified HVAC technician who has experience in your region before settling on a heat pump.
 If the equipment just isn’t right for your area, you could have extremely high electric bills.
-Once the temperature sinks too low, it’s much harder for the heat pump to draw heat out of the air and it may never reach the temperature set by your thermostat.
-This means you may start running your heat pump non-stop or switching on emergency heat 24/7 during cold snaps which drives your energy consumption up.
+Once the temperature gets too low, it’s much harder for the heat pump to draw heat out of the air and it may never reach the temperature set by your thermostat.
+This means you may unknowingly begin running your heat pump non-stop or switching on emergency heat 24/7 during colder months which drives your energy consumption up.

-How does a heat pump stack up against a furnace?
+How does a heat pump compare with a furnace?

-and is essential for certain colder climates.
-That’s because a heat pump has issues when the weather hits about 40 degrees Fahrenheit (4.4 degrees Celsius.
-As peculiar as it may sound, during heating season, a heat pump is intended to remove heat from the air outside and use it to raise the temperature of the inside air.
-Although it may be too cool outside for comfort, there is still plenty of available heat for the heat pump to work properly, but at exceptionally low temperatures there is not sufficient heat available outside to heat the air inside to high enough temperatures needed to keep warm.
-So while a heat pump may be great during the winter months for someone in Orlando, someone living in upstate New York with a heat pump would probably also need a furnace for the more extreme temperatures.
-If freezing temperatures hit and you don’t have a furnace to take over, a heat pump could run for hours trying to keep your home warm enough.
+A furnace is a more robust heating system and is essential for certain colder climates.
+That’s because a heat pump has difficulty when the weather hits about 40 degrees Fahrenheit, or 4.4 degrees Celsius.
+As odd as it may sound, during cooler temperatures, a heat pump is purposed to pull heat from the air outside and use it to warm the inside air.
+Just because the air outside feels cold, there is still an adequate amount of heat for the heat pump to work properly, but at exceptionally low temperatures there is not enough heat available outside to warm the inside air to higher temperatures needed to stay warm.
+So while a heat pump may be great during the cooler temperatures for someone in Orlando, someone living in upstate New York with a heat pump would likely also need a furnace for the more extreme temperatures.
+If you don’t have a furnace that kicks in when the freezing temperatures hit, the heat pump can run for hours trying to keep your home warm enough.

 How to achieve maximum efficiency with your heat pump

-a no-charge in-home quote.
-We are happy to answer any and all of your questions to ensure you make the right decision for your home.
+If you’re not sure which system would work best for you, call Service Experts Heating, Air Conditioning & Plumbing to schedule a no-charge in-home quote.
+We are happy to answer any and all of your questions to ensure you make the right choice for your home.